J&J Medical Connect

 Phase 3 Study: GRIPHON

-The GRIPHON Phase 3 study (Prostacyclin [PGI2] Receptor agonist In Pulmonary arterial HypertensiON; AC-065A302) was a multicenter, double-blind, parallel group, placebocontrolled event-driven trial evaluating the efficacy and safety of oral UPTRAVI in adult patients with World Health Organization (WHO) Group 1 PAH.
+The GRIPHON Phase 3 study (Prostacyclin [PGI2] Receptor agonist In Pulmonary arterial HypertensiON; AC-065A302) was a multicenter, double-blind, parallel group, placebo-controlled event-driven trial evaluating the efficacy and safety of oral UPTRAVI in adult patients with WHO Group 1 PAH.
 The primary endpoint of GRIPHON was to demonstrate the effect of UPTRAVI on the time to first morbidity or mortality event.1

 GRIPHON included 1156 patients from 181 centers in 39 countries.
-Patients received UPTRAVI (n=574) or placebo (n=582).
+Patients were randomized to UPTRAVI (n=574) or placebo (n=582).
 The median treatment duration was 63.7 and 70.7 weeks for patients receiving placebo and UPTRAVI, respectively.1

 Efficacy: Primary Endpoint

-UPTRAVI decreased the risk of a morbidity/mortality event versus placebo (risk reduction) by 40% (hazard ratio [HR]=0.60; 99% confidence interval [CI], 0.46 to 0.78; P<0.001).
+UPTRAVI decreased the risk of a morbidity/mortality event versus placebo (risk reduction) by 40% (hazard ratio [HR],0.60; 99% CI, 0.46-0.78; P<0.001).
 The beneficial effect of UPTRAVI was primarily attributable to a reduction in hospitalization for worsening of PAH and a reduction in disease progression events.1

 Safety and Tolerability